Lima-area Thanksgiving Day closings

 Banks

-Woodforest National Bank (inside Walmart) — Closed Thanksgiving, open Friday 10 a.m. to 7 p.m.
+Woodforest National Bank (inside Walmart) — Open Friday 10 a.m. to 7 p.m.

 Retail

-Lima Mall — Open at 6 p.m.
-Thanksgiving day until 1 a.m.
-Friday.
-Re-open at 6 a.m.
+Lima Mall — Open at 6 a.m.
 Friday and close at 10 p.m.
 Friday.

 Meijer — Open regular hours